A3 motorway (Romania): Târgu Mureș – Câmpia Turzii section

 The contract for the Târgu Mureș – Ungheni segment (lot 1) was terminated in April 2016, due to delays in pre-construction arrangements by the CNADNR, and was awarded again in November 2017, to the Austrian company Strabag.
 However, the bid was challenged in court and it was not signed (with the Austrian contractor) until the end of May 2020.
 The contract is worth 39 million euro (not including VAT) and is supposed to take 18 months to complete.
 This segment finally opened on 6 December 2021.

-On 12 December 2018, the Târgu Mureș – Ogra lot 2 and the Ogra – Câmpia Turzii lot 1 opened to traffic for a continuous motorway segment of 13.7 km between Ungheni and Iernut, while the Ogra – Câmpia Turzii lot 2 (17.9 km, between Iernut – Chețani) opened on 18 September 2020.
+On December 12, 2018, the Târgu Mureș – Ogra lot 2 and the Ogra – Câmpia Turzii lot 1 opened to traffic for a continuous motorway segment of 13.7 km between Ungheni and Iernut, while the Ogra – Câmpia Turzii lot 2 (17.9 km, between Iernut – Chețani) opened on 18 September 2020.
 On the other hand, the contract for the Ogra – Câmpia Turzii lot 3 was terminated in March 2021, due to the slow construction progress and insolvent status of the constructor.

+The whole section was finished on December 15, 2023, when the final lot between Chețani and Câmpia Turzii was finished.
+Traffic was opened the following week, on December 21, and because of this, residents of the Mureș county can now travel from Târgu Mureș by changing to the A10 motorway in Turda and then the A1 motorway in Sebeș (with a small gap between Holdea and Margina) all the way to the Hungarian border in Nădlac, and from there towards most of Europe only on highway, being a huge achievement for the people in the region.